normful/Chrome-Audio-Capturer/README.md

 With this extension, users will be able to:

 - [ ] Have a basic interface to start and stop capturing audio
-- [ ] Choose a location on their hard drive or Google Drive to save the audio
+- [ ] Download the resulting file to the chrome Downloads folder
 - [ ] Able to see an indication to see whether or not a capture is happening

 ###Wireframes